muktadirsonyy911/muktadirsonyy911/README.md

 ## 🔐 Open Source & Private Contributions

-> 🛠️ Many of my contributions are made to **private organizational repositories**, powering production apps on both **App Store and Play Store**.
+> 🛠️ Many contributions to **private organizational repositories**, powering production apps on both **App Store and Play Store**.
-> 🧩 I also contribute to Flutter plugins, bug fixes, and utility packages in the open-source community.
+> 🧩 Active contributor to Flutter plugins, bug fixes, and utility packages in the open-source community.

 ---